eddyim/LI-Hackathon-2017/README.md

 ## `params` ##

 The `params` keyword is used to give parameters to a template.
-It is only allowed for the outermost class (not sections ) and is generally only useful when creating templates that are meant to be included in other templates.
+It is only allowed for the outermost class (not within sections) and is generally only useful when creating templates that are meant to be included in other templates.

 The syntax of the `params` command is as follows: